flexidatalabs/flexidata-docs/docs/source/parsers/parsing_pdf_files.rst

 Each element in the returned list represents a piece of content extracted from the PDF file.

-The `parse` method returns a list of elements, where each element is a dictionary representing a piece of content extracted from the PDF file.
+The :red:`parse` method returns a list of elements, where each element is a dictionary representing a piece of content extracted from the PDF file.
 Here's an example of what an element might look like:

 .. code-block:: json